Model locks in Cowboys vs. Broncos picks, score prediction for NFL Week 8

-Cowboys vs. Broncos: Where to watch NFL Week 8, betting odds, promos, score prediction for Prescott vs. Nix
+Cowboys vs. Broncos: Where to watch NFL Week 8, betting odds, promos, score prediction for Nix vs. Prescott

 How to bet Broncos vs. Cowboys in the NFL Week 8 matchup on CBS and Paramount+